MARINES DEFENDING MARINES™

 CAMP LEJEUNE JUSTICE ACT

-The “Camp Lejeune Justice Act”, contained within the larger PACT Act (Honoring our Promise to Address Comprehensive Toxics Act), will create a federal cause of action for those injured by contaminated drinking water at Camp Lejeune, North Carolina.
+The “Camp Lejeune Justice Act”, contained within the larger PACT Act (Honoring our Promise to Address Comprehensive Toxics Act), creates a federal cause of action for those injured by contaminated drinking water at Camp Lejeune, North Carolina.

-All claims for damages due to exposure to contaminated water at Camp Lejeune must be filed within 2 years after the bill’s passage.
-President Biden has indicated his intent to sign the bill into law if it reaches his desk.
+All claims for damages due to exposure to contaminated water at Camp Lejeune must be filed within 2 years after the bill becomes law.